crystal-vm/crystal-reader/test/README.md

     ruby test/test_class.rb -n test_class_ops_parse

 Notice tough the _parse at the end, while you will find no such function.
 The Magic (explained below) renerates three functions per case.
-Your options are _parse , _tranform , or if it's really bad, _ast (this should really work when the previous two work)
+Your options are _parse , _transform , or if it's really bad, _ast (this should really work when the previous two work)

+### Directories

+Currently we have two directories for test.

+- unit tests map to parser modules and specify the parser rule they test
+- root test test much of the same functionality, but as root (rule) tests.

+The root tests need to be seperate to check if seperate rules interfere with each other.

+Apart from just plain more tests, two additional directories are planned.
+One is larger tests and the other is failing tests.

 ###Parsing

-Some sanity is emerging in the testing of parsers
-    (Parsers are fiddly in respect to space and order, small changes may and do have unexpected effects)

 Parsing is a two step process with parslet:
   - parse takes an input and outputs hashes/arrays with basic types